Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-12-06-remote-mapping_pt.md

 > "If you'd like to see examples of the quality of work that passes muster, check out one of the green "validated" tasks.
 Don't worry, clicking the "Review the work" button doesn't commit you to anything – it just locks the task as though you were editing it.
 Load it like normal, and simply unlock the task again when you're done." -Peter (@meetar)
 > "The satellite pictures are sometimes difficult to interpret, but don't worry too much about drawing the perfect line or shape – your work will be reviewed and modified by others, and improved with time.
 And remember, these are crisis areas, not tax records or voting districts – these maps will be read by people who may be in a hurry, in the dark, or in danger.
 In West Africa, even a rough line on a map is an expression of hope.
 In Gaza, many of the buildings to be mapped are already gone; but we mark the fact of their construction.
 Accuracy is nice, but it isn't the point." -Peter (@meetar)

-### Other Resources
+### Outros recursos

 This guide has been summarized and collected from a variety of existing tutorial sources and a working HOT Guide.
 You can find more learning resources at the links below.

-#### Tutorials
+#### Tutoriais

-[LearnOSM's Remote Mapping Guide](http://learnosm.org/en/coordination/remote/)- one of the most comprehensive guides
+[LearnOSM's Remote Mapping Guide](http://learnosm.org/en/coordination/remote/)- um dos guias mais abrangentes

-[MapGive's Learn To Map tutorial](http://mapgive.state.gov/learn-to-map/)- includes videos that you can pause to follow along
+[MapGive's Learn To Map tutorial](http://mapgive.state.gov/learn-to-map/)- inclui vídeos que pode pausar para seguir com calma

-[HotQuickStartGuide](https://gist.github.com/meetar/b9929dfec129d1d7f5f2) - written by Peter Richardson (@meetar) an experienced HOT Remote Response Volunteer
+[HotQuickStartGuide](https://gist.github.com/meetar/b9929dfec129d1d7f5f2) - escrito por Peter Richardson (@meetar) um voluntário de resposta remota HOT

-#### About HOT
+#### Sobre o HOT

-[HOT Wiki Page](http://wiki.openstreetmap.org/wiki/Humanitarian_OSM_Team)-  learn more about how HOT operates and some of their latest news
+[HOT Wiki Page](http://wiki.openstreetmap.org/wiki/Humanitarian_OSM_Team)-  aprenda como o HOT opera e algumas das suas últimas notícias

-[HotCapacities](http://hot.openstreetmap.org/about/hot_capacities)- describes HOT activities in more detail from their website
+[HotCapacities](http://hot.openstreetmap.org/about/hot_capacities)- descreve as atividades HOT com mais detalhe no seu site